Hirst Brothers’ Panic Grass (Dichanthelium [Panicum] hirstii) [evaluated for listing]

 Named for two brothers who discovered the species in New Jersey, Hirst Brothers’ panic grass occurs in Coastal Plain intermittent ponds, usually in wet savanna or pine barren habitats.
 The species requires habitats that are at least intermittently wet, receiving full sun to light shade, and substrates that are organic but firm.
 Hirst Brothers’ panic grass occurs in flat-bottomed depressions with substantial water-level fluctuations dependent on rainfall.
 The species relies on periods of standing water to keep competing species at a minimum.
 Habitats supporting Hirst Brothers’ panic grass may have historically burned during dry cycles, which may also help maintain early successional conditions by preventing encroachment of trees.
 Individual populations can vary dramatically in size from year to year.
 In some years, plants may not appear.

-Threats to Hirst Brothers’ panic grass include habitat loss, natural competition and succession, hydrologic alterations, and grazing by resident Canada geese (Branta canadensis).
+Potential stressors of Hirst Brothers’ panic grass populations include habitat loss, natural competition and succession, and hydrologic alterations.

 Candidate species are species that the U.S. Fish and Wildlife Service (Service) has determined warrant listing under the Endangered Species Act and await formal listing.
 Although these species receive no substantive or procedural protection under the Endangered Species Act until formal listing, the Service encourages consideration of candidate species in project planning.

-Species Range: Hirst Brothers’ panic grass occurs in New Jersey, Delaware, and North Carolina.
-The species historically occurred in Georgia.
+Species Range: Hirst Brothers’ panic grass occurs in New Jersey, Delaware, North Carolina, and Georgia.

 Distribution in New Jersey: Hirst Brothers’ panic grass is currently known to occur in Burlington and Atlantic Counties.